Uganda and, Kenya

 Source: Village Enterprise.

-Outcome payments are tied to the RCT conducted by IDInsight, with VE being paid approximately $1 for every $1 increase in household income.
+Outcome payments are tied to the RCT conducted by IDinsight, with Village Enterprise being paid approximately $1 for every $1 increase in household income.
 Household income will be measured against consumption and assets.
 The rationale is that growth in assets provides some evidence that impact of the programme will be sustainable over the long-run.
 Given a seed funding transfer to beneficiaries (either $50 or $150), the calculation is based on resultant increase in household level of a) consumption and b) assets above the initial seed transfer.

 The payment formula closely follows the Village Enterprise DIB Theory of Change, as it seeks to attribute increases in household consumption and assets.
-The payment formula can be found here, pp 21-25.

 Investor engagement.
 Conducted by the service provider, Village Enterprise.

 The DIB design.
-The preliminary DIB design work was conducted during the second half of 2016, this involved drawing in outcome payer commitments (USAID and DFID).
+The preliminary DIB design work was conducted during the second half of 2016, this involved drawing in outcome payer commitments (USAID and FCDO).
 Then, between May and Nov 2017 DIB design negotiation, updating, and finalisation was conducted, alongside contracting Sept-Nov.

 RCT evaluation design and evaluator selection.